The impact of a government shutdown on public safety

 A government shutdown affects many different departments, agencies, personnel and everyday American citizens.

 It causes havoc for departments and agencies that some may argue should always be considered "essential."
 It also creates low morale for those who are still required to work, despite being unpaid, due to the lack of backing and support of a full staff.

-Over the next few weeks, Congress members will reconvene and continue negotiating in order to reach a deal by the Feb.
-8 deadline.
+Over the coming days, Congress and the Trump administration will continue negotiating in order to reach a deal.

 Until then, it's all a waiting game.